 - Once the stem grows back and sprouts leaves again, it’s time to replant it.
 You’ll want to plant the pit in a 10-inch pot filled with soil.

-- Be sure your avocado tree always has access to a good amount of indirect sunlight.
+- Be sure your avocado tree always has access to indirect sunlight.

 - Avocado trees will not thrive in cold weather.
-Be sure to keep it indoors during the winter months.
+Be sure to keep yours indoors during the winter months.

-- Be patient: It can take five to thirteen years to begin seeing fruit on your avocado tree.
-Yes, that’s a long time to wait.
-But we say it’s worth it.
+- Be patient: It can take up to thirteen years before you may begin seeing fruit on your avocado tree.
+Yes, it’s a long time, but we say it’s worth the wait.
 And in the meantime, you can enjoy your avocado tree’s long, green leaves.

 More Avocado Tips

-Looking for more houseplant help?
+Looking for more house plant advice?
 We can help.